petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/creating-wiki-pages.md

 ## Creating Child Pages

-Once the *FrontPage* Page has been created, users can create a *Child Page*.
-This creates a simple parent-child hierarchy of wiki pages.
-A *Wiki Child Page* could have child articles of its own even as it also belongs to a parent page.
-To create a *Child Page*, click *Add Child Page*.
+Once the `FrontPage` Page has been created, users can create a child page.
+This creates a parent-child hierarchy of wiki pages.
+A Wiki child page could have child pages of its own even as it also belongs to a parent page.
+To create a child page, click *Add Child Page*.

 ![Add a child page](./creating-wiki-pages/images/06.png)

-It opens the same *Wiki* page editor.
+It opens the same wiki page editor.

 ![The Wiki Page editor is the same for all pages at all levels.](./creating-wiki-pages/images/07.png)

 ## Creating Other Top Level Pages

-As noted above in the *Creating Child Pages*, future wiki pages are created as child pages for organizational purposes.
+As noted above, future wiki pages are created as child pages for organizational purposes.
 To create another top-level page:

 1. Click the *All Pages* tab.

-1. Mouse over the *Wiki* widget's menu and click *Add Page*.
+1. Mouse over the *Wiki* widgets menu and click *Add Page*.

    ![Add another wiki top level page](./creating-wiki-pages/images/04.png)

-This opens the same *Wiki* page editor.
+This opens the same Wiki page editor.

-A *Wiki* widget can have multiple top-level pages; while the main *Wiki* widget displays only the *FrontPage* wiki page, site content creators can use the [Wiki Display Widget](./using-the-wiki-display-widget.md) to display the other top-level pages.
+A Wiki widget can have multiple top-level pages; while the main Wiki widget displays only the `FrontPage` wiki page, site content creators can use the [Wiki Display Widget](./using-the-wiki-display-widget.md) to display the other top-level pages.

 ![Using the Wiki Display Widget to display other top-level pages](./creating-wiki-pages/images/08.png)